557 - Master's in General Sanitary Psychology

 3.1.
 Assessment tasks (description of tasks, marking system and assessment criteria)

-Students should demonstrate that they have achieved the expected learning outcomes through the following assessment activities:
+The student must demonstrate that he or she has achieved the intended learning outcomes through the following assessment activities.

-- Written test (grade from 0 to 10) at the end of the course.
-The grade will constitute the 30% of the final grade.
-The test may contain multiple choice questions to answer, short or long questions (to be determined by the teacher).
+1. Written test (grade from 0 to 10) at the end of the quarter.
+The grade will mean 60% of the final grade.
+The test will be a multiple-choice test.

-In any case, students will have the right to a global evaluation of the subject.
+In any case, the student body will have the right to an overall evaluation of the subject in which they will be able to opt for the highest grade.

 4. Methodology, learning tasks, syllabus and resources